w3c/personalXR/README.md

 ## Personalization Components

-This POC uses some of the aframe-gui componenets as a basis for adding Personalization semantics that are designed to trigger customisations in user agents.
+This demo uses some of the aframe-gui components as a basis for adding Personalization semantics that are designed to trigger customisations in user agents.

 In this example, we have added semantics like <code>data-simplify</code>, <code>data-symbol</code>.
-Note, any behaviours or customisations need to be hand coded but the idea here in our POC is to illustrate that if these sementics are supported in web content, then user agents can modify that content in particular ways what will meet the needs of people with cognitive disabilities.
+Note, any behaviours or customisations need to be hand coded but the idea here in our demo is to illustrate that if these sementics are supported in web content, then user agents can modify that content in particular ways what will meet the needs of people with cognitive disabilities.

 For example, the following component is provided in the aframe-gui framework, and it has been customised as shown below.